UncleSamSwiss/ioBroker.loxone/README.md

 - `armedDelayTotal` (ro) the total delay of the alarm control being armed
 - `sensors` (ro) the list of sensors
 - `disabledMove` (rw) the movement is disabled (true) or not (false)
 - `delayedOn` (wo) writing any value to this state arms the alarm with the configured delay
 - `quit` (wo) writing any value to this state acknowledges the alarm

+### Central Alarm

+Provided by central burgler alarm control.
+- `armed` (rw) boolean state (true / false) of the alarm; writing `true` to this value will immediately turn the alarm on (without the predefined delay)
+- `delayedOn` (wo) writing any value to this state arms the alarm with the configured delay
+- `quit` (wo) writing any value to this state acknowledges the alarm